avocadopelvis/restaurant-web-app/README.md

 ![contact-us](https://user-images.githubusercontent.com/92647313/143270006-6e1ab438-d112-44a0-be1e-a55a857a7dac.png)

-If you would like to make any suggestions to improve the website, feel free to contact any of the developers.
+If you would like to make any suggestions to improve the web application, feel free to contact any of the developers.